injeti-manohar/AZ-104/Module2.md

-### Subscription
+## Subscription
 > Decides how resource usage is reported, billed, and paid for.

 - Each subscription offers Different Billing Period, Resources and Reporting features.

-     *Like in Azure for Student Subscription, You Can't Use AZURE CDN ; While in PAY-AS-GO You can !!*
+ <br>    *Like in Azure for Student Subscription, You Can't Use AZURE CDN ; While in PAY-AS-GO You can !!*
      Also You can't setup Billig alerts in AZ for Student.
 You can't see the credits remaining from the portal.
      Another example -- FOR Enterprise Agreement You PAY ANNUALLY. while In PAY-AS-GO MONTHLLY